BastiPaeltz/codedict/README.md

 ## Troubleshooting / remaining options explained

 * After displaying my table, I get prompted with:
 `'Do you want to do more?
-Valid input: INDEX [ATTRIBUTE] - Press ENTER to abort:'`
+Usage: INDEX [ATTRIBUTE] - Press ENTER to abort:'`

 *Based on the table you can edit your codedict this way. **Choose the entry you want to change by index.** If you omit the attribute, you will be brought to your editor (for normal tables), where you can edit the solution - or for link tables, your browser will be opened on the entrie's URL.